Relationships: We Learned It From Our Parents

 A second comment read, “Never work together or start a business together.
 You need time to be apart during the day, or you’ll end up fighting constantly.”

-One Redditor wrote, “Do not let someone make you feel like you can not grow personally, professionally, emotionally, etc.”
+One user wrote, “Do not let someone make you feel like you can not grow personally, professionally, emotionally, etc.”

-Another Redditor added, “You both need to personally be growing before you can grow together.”
+Another user added, “You both need to personally be growing before you can grow together.”

 Friendship